 words in the real world

-If you were to summon me with a salt circle and only five items, you could do so with a Border Terrier, a bag of salt & vinegar Discos, Fleetwood Mac’s ‘Rumours’, a gift voucher for Anthropologie and anything by Nora Ephron.
-Or, you could just send me an email.
+If you were to summon Emily with a salt circle and only five items, you could do so with a Border Terrier, a bag of salt & vinegar Discos, Fleetwood Mac’s ‘Rumours’, a gift voucher for Anthropologie and anything by Nora Ephron.
+You could also send her an email.

 What People Say